Mixture of Link Predictors on Graphs: Experiments

 \subsection{Main Results}

 We present the main results of link prediction for the small datasets and OGB datasets in Table~\ref{table:main_result}.
 Reported results are mean and standard deviation over 10 seeds.
 We use ``Improv.'' to denote the relative improvement of \framework over the second best model.
-From the table, we can have the following observations:

-\begin{itemize}[leftmargin=0.2in] \itemsep{-0.2em} \item \framework consistently outperforms all the baselines by a significant margin.
-For example, it achieves a relative improvement of 18.82\% on the MRR metric for the Pubmed dataset and 10.8\% on the Hit@100 metric for the ogbl-ppa dataset, compared to the best-performing baseline methods. \item While both the Mean-Ensemble and Global-Ensemble methods also incorporate all the experts used in \framework, their performance is generally subpar in most cases.
+From the table, we can have the following observations: \begin{itemize}[leftmargin=0.2in] \item \framework consistently outperforms all the baselines by a significant margin.
+For example, it achieves a relative improvement of 18.71\% on the MRR metric for the Pubmed dataset and 9.59\% on the Hit@100 metric for the ogbl-ppa dataset, compared to the best-performing baseline methods. \item While both the Mean-Ensemble and Global-Ensemble methods also incorporate all the experts used in \framework, their performance is generally subpar in most cases.
 Although the Global-Ensemble, which learns different weights for each expert, usually outperforms the Mean-Ensemble, it still falls short of the performance of single baseline methods in some scenarios.
 We attribute this to their inability to adaptively apply different experts to specific node pairs, which demonstrates the effectiveness of the gating model in \framework. \item We further compare against LPFormer~\cite{shomer2023adaptive}, a recent method that attempts to adaptively customize pairwise information to each node pair, resulting in strong performance.
 We find that our model is able to considerably outperform LPFormer on all datasets.
 From this we conclude that \framework{} is better than LPFormer at customizing the pairwise information to each node pair. \end{itemize}

+Additionally, instead of using all experts, we conducted experiments with only a few experts (i.e., 3 or 4 experts).
+Furthermore, we also explored a sparse gating strategy \cite{shazeer2017outrageously}, which selectively activates only the Top-K experts for each sample's prediction.
+The results, presented in Appendix~\ref{sec:topk experts}, demonstrate that these two variants can achieve comparable performance with using all the experts.